 The organisation maintained its commitment to combating fraud during the year by assisting with the National Fraud Initiative.
-The Assessor & ERO also works closely with the Electoral Commission, the Electoral Management Board and Police Scotland, has participated in their resilience focussed sessions and pre-election briefings.
+The Assessor & ERO also works closely with the Electoral Commission, the Electoral Management Board and Police Scotland.
 If necessary, suspected fraudulent registration or absent vote applications are referred to the Police Scotland single point of contact.